godfat/battle-cats-rolls/README.md

+# How to install:

+    gem install bundler
+    bundle install

+# How to run the server:

+    unicorn -Ilib -N

-# How to run:
+# How to populate data:

     ruby bin/build.rb
-    ruby bin/roll.rb SEED

 # Thanks: